A compactness theorem for Fueter sections: Introduction

 is called a Fueter map.
 In a local trivialisation the Fueter equation for sections of $\fX$, takes the form \eqref{Eq_FueterMap} up to allowing for the $I_i$ to depend on $x \in M$ and admitting a lower order perturbation (coming from the connection $1$--form). \end{example}

-One of the main motivations for studying Fueter sections is the work of Hohloch--Noetzl--Salamon \cite{Hohloch2009}, who introduced a functional whose critical points are precisely the solution of \eqref{Eq_FueterMap} and developed the corresponding Floer theory in the case when the target $X$ is compact and flat, and the frame on $M$ is divergence free and regular\footnote{Every $3$--manifold admits a divergence free frame by Gromov's h--principle \cite{Salamon2013}*{Theorem A.1}.
-A frame is regular if there are no non-constant Fueter maps $M \to \H$ with respect to this frame; this is a generic condition.}, see also Salamon \cite{Salamon2013}.
+One of the main motivations for studying Fueter sections is the work of \citet{Hohloch2009}, who introduced a functional whose critical points are precisely the solution of \eqref{Eq_FueterMap} and developed the corresponding Floer theory in the case when the target $X$ is compact and flat, and the frame on $M$ is divergence free and regular,\footnote{ Every $3$--manifold admits a divergence free frame by Gromov's h--principle \cite[Theorem A.1]{Salamon2013}.
+A frame is regular if there are no non-constant Fueter maps $M \to \H$ with respect to this frame; this is a generic condition,. } see also \citet{Salamon2013}.
 The requirement that $X$ be flat is very severe and one would like to remove it.
 It has been conjectured that the putative hyperkähler Floer theory should be very rich and interesting, especially in the case when $X$ is a $K3$ surface.

-A further source of motivation is gauge theory on $\rG_2$-- and $\Spin(7)$--manifolds.
-Here, Fueter sections of bundles of moduli spaces of ASD instantons naturally appear in relation with codimension four bubbling phenomena for $\rG_2$-- and $\Spin(7)$--instantons; see Donaldson--Segal~\cite{Donaldson2009} and the author \cites{Walpuski2013a,Walpuski2014} for further details.
+A further source of motivation is gauge theory on $\Gtwo$-- and $\Spin(7)$--manifolds.
+Here, Fueter sections of bundles of moduli spaces of ASD instantons naturally appear in relation with codimension four bubbling phenomena for $\Gtwo$-- and $\Spin(7)$--instantons; see Donaldson--Segal~\cite{Donaldson2009} and the author \cites{Walpuski2013a,Walpuski2014} for further details.

-\begin{remark} Sonja Hohloch brought to the author's attention a cryptic remark in Kontsevich--Soibelman \cite{Kontsevich2008}*{Section 1.5 Question 3}, which indicates that their invariants of 3D Calabi--Yau categories with stability structure can be interpreted as ``quaternionic Gromov--Witten invariants'' of certain hyperkähler manifold $\cM$, which means as a count of Fueter maps from some $4$--manifold to $\cM$. \end{remark}
+\begin{remark} Sonja Hohloch brought to the author's attention a cryptic remark in \citet[Section 1.5 Question 3]{Kontsevich2008}, which indicates that their invariants of 3D Calabi--Yau categories with stability structure can be interpreted as ``quaternionic Gromov--Witten invariants'' of certain hyperkähler manifold $\cM$, which means as a count of Fueter maps from some $4$--manifold to $\cM$. \end{remark}

 A major issue when dealing with Fueter sections is the potential failure of compactness.
-This is demonstrated by the following example due to Hohloch--Noetzl--Salamon.
+This is demonstrated by the following example due to Hohloch, Noetzel, and Salamon.